ulricaskarin/ulricaskarin.github.io/_posts/2015-11-14-sass-mixins.markdown

 for all of you who are familiar with programming languages.
 For example it is possible to even pass values to your mixins which makes them more flexible.

-On the front page of this website I've got a link to *Show all posts* that when clicked on - it folds out and shows a list of all posts (well I know, I probably have to rewrite this one in the future when the list grows).
-The "folding out thing" I created after tips in a tutorial [here][here].
-The border and the box-shadow though, are mixins that I wrote myself and applied to my "show posts div" with the ```@include box-shadow``` and ```@include element_border``` commands.
-I am truly in love with this feature and I strongly recommend everyone who is developing web pages to take a deeper look into Sass.
-This is how my shadow and border mixin are coded:
+Lets take a simple example on how you may implement a mixin.
+On the front page of this website I've got two "boxes" with a slight shadow - *All posts* and *Posts by category*.
+As you understand, this is basically just a simple box-shadow css.
+BUT - instead of writing the regular box-shadow-css directly on this element, I've turned it into a mixin so that I may reuse it in several places if I'd wish.
+Then the only thing I need to do is adding a short ```@include box-shadow``` to those elements I want it applied to.
+On top of that I also made sure that in my original mixin it is possible to pass arguments to it.
+This means that I on each element with a box shadow may adjust it in terms of blur, color, optional inset etc.

+This is how my shadow mixin is coded:

 {% highlight scss %}
 // Box shadow mixin: